JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 The `SharedCode` build generates iOS frameworks for use with the Xcode project.
 All frameworks are in the `SharedCode/build/bin` folder.
 It creates a *debug* and *release* version for every framework target.
-We have configured the build to have two targets:
-- `iOS` for an arm64 iOS device
-- `iOSx64` for the iOS emulator

 The frameworks are in the following paths:
 ```
-SharedCode/build/bin/iOSx64/main/debug/framework/SharedCode.framework
 SharedCode/build/bin/iOS/main/debug/framework/SharedCode.framework
-SharedCode/build/bin/iOSx64/main/release/framework/SharedCode.framework
 SharedCode/build/bin/iOS/main/release/framework/SharedCode.framework
 ```

+We use the condition in the Gradle script to select the target platform for the framework.
+It is either `iOS arm64` or `iOS x86_64` depending in environment variables.

 ## Tuning the Gradle Build Script
 We need to supply the right Framework out of those four depending on the selected target in the Xcode